-Shoplifting Laws in Chandler, Arizona
+Shoplifting Laws in Gilbert, Arizona

 Shoplifting is a form of theft.
 Specifically, it describes an activity in which a person intentionally takes property from a store or other commercial property.
 While the core concept of committing theft by taking property from another still applies in these cases, the law is much broader when describing shoplifting.

 In fact, a person does not need to take property from a store without paying to meet the state’s definition of shoplifting.
 According to Arizona Revised Statute § 13-1805, a person shoplifts if they:

 - Remove goods from a display within the store without paying

 - Charge the price of goods to another’s name without that person’s permission

 - Pay less than the true price by altering, changing, or swapping price tags

 - Transfer goods from one container to another